 Element | Description | Required | Type |

-{filepath} | The folder structure to be directed to within the device File Manager | Required | String |
+{filepath} | The folder structure to be directed to within the device's File Manager. | Required | String |

-{filename} | The file name of interest | Required | String |
+{filename} | The file name. | Required | String |

 Sample Request